hack4impact-mcgill/ResilienceMontreal/README.md

 ## 🧗 Setting Up

 Create a file called `.env` in the root of the project.
-Copy the file from Notion.
+Create another file called `.env.local`.
+Copy the two files from Notion.

 Finally, run `npx prisma db push` to match your database with the prisma schema.